From Pilot to Portfolio: Scaling Circular Packaging

 Time and again, studies show that it’s challenging to measure asthma and COPD patients’ adherence to their medication.
 Medication adherence appears much lower than for other diseases – estimates range from 22-78% adherence, compared to 70% for diabetes.

 Low adherence needs to be addressed by making devices easier to use and tailoring them to the patient’s needs.
 Reducing user steps is key to make using the device easier, but patient feedback and tailoring to specific needs are necessary, too – something connected inhalers could help solve through digital reminders appropriate to the patient’s needs.
-This is just one of the ways that CDP Mosaic, our digital ecosystem catalyst, can be used.
 Independently verifying that increased adherence is due to connected or smart inhalers is difficult to prove – something the industry is investigating.

 Modelling of drug delivery